jamiealquiza/es-stats/README.md

 # es-stats

 Reads key cluster metrics from ElasticSearch and writes to Graphite.
+This is intended for high-level, general cluster data.
+More granular data is better fetched on a per-node basis using other tools.

 Make pretty graphs.
 ![ScreenShot](https://raw.githubusercontent.com/jamiealquiza/catpics/master/es.jpg)